berenar/ubulenium/README.md

     }
 ````

-Now you just have to run the project to run all tests or Run a specific test running the Java class.
+Now you just have to run the project to run all tests or Run a specific test running the desired Java class (test).

 The Common.java class contains the @Before and @After methods, in the @Before you can choose how to execute the tests:
 * **Local Chrome** (Host machine)